 Progent's Microsoft-certified engineers offer in-depth expertise in deploying and using Project, Project Server and Project Online and can provide a broad range of cost-effective online consulting services based on industry best practices to help businesses of any size to take full advantage of this powerful platform.
 Services available from Progent include project design, software configuration and upgrades, strategies for secure collaboration among local and remote users, network infrastructure optimization, and customized webinar training.

-The server tier of Microsoft Project 2016 is available for on-premises environments as Project Server 2016, and for cloud-connected subscribers as Project Online, a service available in Office 365.
-The two server products offer similar but not identical feature sets.
-Microsoft Project 2016 includes a new Resource Engagements feature that allows you to lock a resource to guarantee its availability.
-Project 2016 also introduces Capacity heat maps for at-a-glance visualization of both under-utilized and over-utilized resources.
-The enhanced Timelines visualization features independent start and end dates for each timeline, support for drag and drop between different timelines, and the ability to save editable objects to PowerPoint.
+The server tiers of Microsoft Project 2021, Project 2019, and Project 2016 are offered with a perpetual license for on-premises environments and branded as Project Server.
+After activation, their licenses will not expire.
+Cloud-connected clients can use Project Online, a subscription service available in Microsoft 365.
+Core features of on-premises and cloud-based versions of Project are virtually identical when initially purchased.
+Project 2021 introduced filtering on the Board & Timeline views, greater control over scheduling modes, and improved collaboration for web projects.
+Microsoft Project 2019 and Project 2016 included a new Resource Engagements feature that allows you to lock a resource to guarantee its availability.
+Project 2016 also introduced Capacity heat maps for at-a-glance visualization of both under-utilized and over-utilized resources.
+The enhanced Timelines visualization allows independent start and end dates for each timeline, support for drag and drop between different timelines, and the ability to save editable objects to PowerPoint.

 Project 2013 incorporates enhancements in important areas including improved usability, collaboration, manageability, cloud-readiness, Microsoft Office and Office 365 integration, and support for mobile users.
 The older Project Web App user interface is revamped with a more modern look and feel based on SharePoint 2013.
 Project Server 2013 consolidates the traditional Draft, Publish, Reporting, and Archive databases into a single database with four schemas, cutting total cost of ownership (TOC) by reducing administration overhead and expanding web-based access.
 Project Server 2016 can also reduce TOC through its support for multitenancy when used with SharePoint Server 2013, allowing multiple departments or customers share the same SharePoint Server, Project Server farm, and infrastructure.
 With Project Online, operational maintenance and multitenancy are handled in the host Microsoft datacenters.